Dimethoxy/Disflux/README.md

 [Donate via PayPal](https://www.paypal.com/donate/?hosted_button_id=8SJXCUYV5ZHKG)

 We are dedicated to providing high-quality audio tools to the community for free, and your support helps us to continue our work.
 Your donation will contribute to maintaining and improving our software, as well as supporting the development of new tools and features.
 We greatly appreciate your support and thank you for helping us to continue our work.

-## 📜 License

-The source code is licensed under the **GPLv3**.
-If you download the source or create builds, you must comply with that license.
-For more information, visit [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ## 🛠️ Compiling